 Yes, you will need a solid background in linear algebra and probability theory to create new algorithms.
 But this is very different from what you need to simply apply algorithms known to work for a class of problems.
 Vision + good judgement + intuition + hacking skills + natural analytic skills + craftsmanship + curiosity + Google skills are, in fact, more useful and less expensive than advanced math knowledge.

 Absolutely yes.
 Being comfortable with at least one programming language is a prerequisite, but if you have never put a system in production, written tests, or used version control, etc. such skills comprise software engineering and craftsmanship, and you will pick those up.
-You will simply spend more time pairing with advanced software engineers than others as needed.

 You will present your results in front of a non-technical audience four times, getting feedback by a professional trainer, with video review and tight timing.
 You will train in explaining complex ideas to other students.
 Because no matter how accurate your algorithm predictions are, if you cannot convince the decision makers in a tight time window, it will not have mattered.